pierodesenzi/cloudwalk_code_challenge/README.md

 This software leverages Docker, Docker Compose, PostgreSQL and Airflow to obtain the GDP of South American countries for the past 5 years.

 It's steps are defined in an Airflow DAG:
-1) Create a Docker network for all of the services to communicate between themselves
+1) Create a Docker network for the services to communicate between themselves
 2) Using Docker Compose, create secrets, a volume, and three services:

     a) one for Postgres, which will create the database and the tables;

     b) one for the data extraction from the World Bank's API and upsertion into the database;

     c) one that will connect to Postgres and do the desired query, storing the result in a CSV file.

-4) Copy the CSV from the container to the host machine
+3) Copy the CSV from the container to the host machine
-5) Bring down the Docker Compose services
+4) Bring down the Docker Compose services

 Each Python container that is instantiated will have installed the contents of the respective folder's `requirements.txt` and the contents of the folder `common`, which has another `requirements.txt` and a file called `tools.py`, with functions that are used for database connection and secrets retrieval.